-What Causes Neck Pain?
+What is Neck Pain?

-Many people experience neck pain occasionally.
-In most cases, their neck pain or stiffness is due to poor posture, overuse, injury from a fall or contact sports.
-Normally, neck pain isn’t a serious condition and most people find relief in a few days.
-However, in some cases, neck pain can indicate serious injury or illness and require medical care.
+Neck pain isn’t typically something to worry about.
+In fact, most people find relief in a few days.
+However, in some cases, it can indicate serious injury or illness and require medical care.

 When neck pain continues for more than a week, is severe, or is accompanied by other symptoms, immediate medical attention is recommended.

 You need to seek treatment when the neck pain may result from abnormalities in the soft tissues (muscles, ligaments, or nerves) or in the vertebrae or joints of the cervical spine.
-The most common causes of neck pain are degenerative diseases (such as arthritis) or soft tissue abnormalities following injury.
+The most common causes are degenerative diseases (such as arthritis) or soft tissue abnormalities following injury.
 In some individuals, neck problems may cause pain felt in the upper back, shoulders, or arms.